Is Weed Legal in Georgia? Georgia Marijuana Laws Explained

-By: Cory Yager, Ex-Cop and Criminal Defense Attorney Atlanta Georgia for the Past 14 Years With Three Felony Attorneys Near Me in Metro Atlanta
+By: Cory Yager, Ex-Cop and Criminal Defense Attorney Atlanta Georgia for nearly 15 Years; Three Felony Attorneys Near Me in Metro Atlanta

 This Georgia marijuana laws web page explains how serious the state law punishment and legal consequences can be so that you understand the need to retain the best Georgia marijuana attorneys to defend you.
 For many felonies, depending on your criminal history record, a prison sentence for several years is possible.

 To their credit, most Georgia courts have implemented either a diversion or a conditional discharge method for settling any simple possession of marijuana in GA violations for first offenders.
 This applies only to Georgia possession less than ounce.
 Some courts even let these types of sentencing alternatives apply to second offenders, when the criminal defense attorney knew how to structure that plea to a second simple possession of weed case.

 If you have been arrested for marijuana possession in Georgia or arrested for a marijuana DUI (driving under the influence of marijuana or "drugged" driving) you need skilled criminal lawyers who are also experienced drug lawyers to help you.
 Knowing the many ways on how to beat a possession charge in Georgia is the key attribute you are seeking to obtain from a criminal justice attorney near me.
 Our legal team is well-versed on all GA weed laws.

 Oregon was the first state to decriminalize possession of small amounts of marijuana for personal use.
 The effective date of the legislation was July 1, 1973.
 Georgia's first law to open some medicinal uses of marijuana was July 1.
 2013, 40 years later, under Governor Nathan Deal.